rywng/idacast/README.md

 - Credit: This software currently uses the following endpoints:
   - Schedule data: <https://splatoon3.ink/data/schedules.json>
   - Translation data: <https://splatoon3.ink/data/locale/en-US.json>, depending on user's language preference.
-- Caching: Caching is implemented with a TTL of 3 hours, stored on disk.
-Data is fetch every 4 hours and user can also manually fetch data by pressing `r`.
+- Caching: Caching is implemented, and the program by default fetch data every 4 hours.
-- User Agent: useragent is set to `idacast/<version>`.
+- User Agent: `user_agent` is set to `idacast/<version>`.
 - Free of Charge: This software is licensed under `MIT OR Apache-2.0`.